 - The juice of 1/2 lemon

-- First, crush the garlic clove until a thick paste is formed.
+- First, crush the garlic clove until you get a thick paste.

-- Then, mix it with the juice from half of a lemon.
+- Then, mix it with the juice from half a lemon.

-- Make sure to cover the affected area and seal with tape to let it work overnight.
+- Make sure to cover the affected area and cover with a plaster to let it work overnight.

-- The next day, rinse the skin well with a generous amount of water and dry well.
+- The next day, rinse your skin with a lot of water and dry well.

-- Repeat every night until the wart has been removed.
+- Repeat every night until the wart is gone.

 Never try to forcibly remove the wart.
 This can cause injury and infection far worse than the aesthetic problems of a simple wart of verruca.

-To prevent the spread of warts, avoid reusing items that have had direct contact with them.
+To prevent the spread of warts, avoid reusing items that have had direct contact with them (towels etc).
 If you must use them, be sure to disinfect them first.

 To determine the most appropriate method of wart removal, the area should be thoroughly checked by a dermatologist.